liuzey/EECS738_Project4/README.md

 # EECS738_Project4 Treasure Hunters Inc.
 EECS738 Machine Learning course project4.
 In this project, dynamic programming with different policies is used to solve a GridWorld task.
-Specifically, two policies are implemented: policy iteration and value iteration.
+Specifically, two methods are implemented: policy iteration and value iteration.
 The problem is to let the robot move towards the distination and collect rewards by taking moves in the square grids.
 Every move indicates a reward varying in actions, and the route is along with accumulative rewards.
 So the action is taken by assessing the current situation and make optimal choices.
 Underlying principles of dynamic programming is Markov Decision Process (MDP).

 ## Ideas and Thinking
 *